 Law Library staff can assist patrons with locating sample forms for use in helping them draft their own documents.
 Law Library staff can also assist with locating other forms.
 The Law Library does not have ready-made forms available.

-The Law Library has eight terminals available for computer-assisted legal research only.
-The Law Library also has two staff terminals, a laptop and an iPad with a broader range of access.
+The Law Library has 5 terminals available for computer-assisted legal research only.
+The Law Library also has 3 staff terminals.
 All patrons can access Lexis-Nexis, Loislaw, Westlaw, OJIN Online, RIA Checkpoint, Shepard's Online, the Internet and OSB CLEs at no cost.

 Law Library staff members are available to provide both computer and traditional legal research assistance during all regular business hours.
 Research assistance requests may be made in person, by email or telephone.